marcelrienks/Prosperity/docs/product-requirements-document.md

 **Description:** Form to add a new stock purchase to an account.

 **Required Form Fields:**
+#### FR-2.3: Add New Holding
+**Description:** Add a new stock holding to an account with minimal required fields and optional details.

+**Required Fields:**
-1. **Account** - Dropdown selection (ZA, TFSA, US, EUR, Prop)
+1. **Account** - Dropdown selection (ZA, TFSA, US, EUR, Prop) - **Required**
-2. **Ticker/Code** - Text input (e.g., AAPL, GOOGL)
+2. **Ticker/Code** - Text input (e.g., AAPL, GOOGL) - **Required**
+3. **Quantity** - Numeric input (decimal allowed for fractional shares) - **Required**
+4. **Invested Amount** - Numeric input (total money spent on this purchase) - **Required**

+**Optional Fields:**
+5. **Purchase Price Per Share** - Numeric input (decimal, 2+ places) - Optional
+6. **Transaction Cost/Fee** - Numeric input (decimal, default: 0) - Optional
-3. **Exchange** - Dropdown (values from Settings - customizable)
+7. **Exchange** - Dropdown (values from Settings - customizable) - Optional
-4. **Industry** - Dropdown (values from Settings - customizable)
+8. **Industry** - Dropdown (values from Settings - customizable) - Optional
-5. **Type** - Dropdown (values from Settings - customizable)
+9. **Type** - Dropdown (values from Settings - customizable) - Optional
-6. **Action** - Dropdown (values from Settings - customizable)
+10. **Action** - Dropdown (values from Settings - customizable) - Optional
-7. **Quantity** - Numeric input (decimal allowed for fractional shares)
-8. **Purchase Price** - Numeric input (decimal, 2+ places, price per share)
-9. **Transaction Cost/Fee** - Numeric input (decimal, optional, default: 0)
-10. **Purchase Date** - Date picker
+11. **Purchase Date** - Date picker - Optional
-11. **Currency** - Dropdown (values from Settings - customizable)
+12. **Currency** - Dropdown (values from Settings - customizable) - Optional

 **Behavior:**
 - Form accessible via "Add Holding" button on Investments page
+- Only ticker, quantity, and invested amount are required for quick entry
-- All fields required except Action and Transaction Cost (optional)
+- All other fields are optional and can be added later
 - Validate ticker symbol format (1-5 uppercase characters)
 - Validate numeric inputs (positive numbers only)
 - Fetch current price on form submission to populate initial current value
-- Calculate Total Cost automatically:
-  - `Total Cost = (Quantity × Purchase Price) + Transaction Cost`
-- If sufficient cash balance exists, optionally deduct Total Cost from account cash balance (user preference)
-- **Important:** All transaction fields (amounts, fees, costs) are optional inputs.
-If not provided at transaction time, the system calculates with available data.
-All holding values and account cash balances remain fully editable after creation to account for any adjustments needed (fees discovered later, dividend payments, interest, manual corrections, etc.).
-No audit trail is maintained - only the current final values are stored.
+- **Insert or Update Logic:**
+  - If holding exists (same ticker, same account) → Update existing holding with new values
+  - If holding doesn't exist → Insert new holding
+  - User manually manages averaging multiple purchases if desired
+- After operation, recalculate account and portfolio balances
+- **All holding values remain fully editable** after creation for corrections, fee additions, or manual adjustments

 **On Submit:**
-1. Validate all inputs
+1. Validate required inputs (ticker, quantity, invested)
 2. Fetch current price from Google Finance API
-3. Calculate Total Cost: `(Quantity × Purchase Price) + Transaction Cost` (use 0 if fee not provided)
-4. Calculate Total Invested: Same as Total Cost
-5. Calculate initial P/L based on current price
-6. Optionally deduct Total Cost from account cash balance (user preference)
+3. Check if holding exists (same ticker + account)
-7. Save holding to database with all values editable
+4. If exists → Update existing holding with provided values
+5. If new → Insert new holding
+6. Calculate current value: `Quantity × Current Price`
-8. Update account totals
+7. Recalculate account totals and portfolio totals
+8. Save to database (all values remain editable)
-9. Refresh Investments page to show new holding
+9. Refresh Investments page to show updated holding
 10. Display success message

 **Acceptance Criteria:**
 - [ ] Form accessible from Investments page
+- [ ] Only ticker, quantity, and invested amount required
-- [ ] All required fields validated before submission
+- [ ] All other fields optional and can be left blank
 - [ ] Ticker symbol validated for proper format
-- [ ] Transaction cost field optional (defaults to 0)
-- [ ] Total cost calculated correctly including fees (when provided)
+- [ ] Insert or update logic works correctly (checks for existing ticker)
 - [ ] Current price fetched successfully on submission
-- [ ] Cash balance optionally deducted (based on user settings)
+- [ ] Account and portfolio totals recalculate correctly
-- [ ] New holding appears immediately in holdings table with all fields editable
+- [ ] New/updated holding appears immediately in holdings table
-- [ ] Account totals update correctly
+- [ ] All holding values remain editable after creation
 - [ ] Error messages display for invalid inputs
-- [ ] All holding values (quantity, price, fees, total invested) remain editable after creation

 #### FR-2.4: Edit Existing Holding
-**Description:** Modify details of an existing stock holding, including selling (partial or full). **All fields remain editable at any time** to allow for corrections, fee adjustments, or manual updates.
+**Description:** Modify any details of an existing stock holding. **All fields remain fully editable at any time** to allow for corrections, fee adjustments, or manual updates.

 **Behavior:**
 - Edit button in holdings table opens edit form
 - Pre-populate form with current holding data
-- **Allow updates to ALL fields** including quantity, purchase price, fees, total invested, and currency
+- **Allow updates to ALL fields** including ticker, quantity, invested amount, purchase price, fees, and currency
-- **For Additional Purchases:** User manually updates quantity, average cost, and total invested fields to reflect the additional purchase
+- **For Additional Purchases:** User manually updates quantity and invested amount to include new purchase
-- **For Sales (Quantity Reduction):**
+- **For Sales (Quantity Reduction):** User reduces quantity and may adjust invested amount
-  - Reduce quantity
-  - Enter sale price per share (optional)
-  - Enter transaction cost/fee (optional)
-  - Optionally calculate proceeds: `(Quantity Sold × Sale Price) - Transaction Cost`
-  - Optionally add proceeds to account cash balance (user preference)
-  - Update or remove holding based on remaining quantity
-- **For Manual Adjustments:** User can edit any field directly to correct errors, add fees discovered later, or adjust values for any reason
+- **For Manual Adjustments:** User can edit any field directly for any reason (corrections, adding fees, etc.)
+- After edit, recalculate account and portfolio balances

 **On Submit:**
 1. Validate inputs
 2. Fetch latest current price from Google Finance API
-3. If quantity reduced (sale):
-   - Optionally calculate sale proceeds (if prices provided)
-   - Optionally add proceeds to cash balance (user preference)
-   - Remove holding if quantity = 0
-4. If quantity increased or values changed:
-   - Save updated values as provided by user
+3. Save updated values as provided by user (no constraints or validations)
-   - Optionally adjust cash balance (user preference)
-5. Recalculate P/L based on updated values
+4. If quantity = 0, optionally delete holding
+5. Recalculate current value: `Quantity × Current Price`
+6. Recalculate account totals and portfolio totals
-6. Save all changes - no historical tracking, only current state stored
+7. Save all changes (no historical tracking, only current state)
-6. Update database
+8. Update database
-7. Refresh holdings table
+9. Refresh holdings table
-8. Display success message
+10. Display success message

 **Acceptance Criteria:**
 - [ ] Edit form pre-populated with existing data